|Handbook > Clubs & Committees > Clubs & Service|

 Family Medicine Interest Group (FMIG)

-Geriatrics Interest Group
+Geriatrics Interest Group - Not Active

 The Geriatrics Interest Group hopes to get students involved with older patients to expose them to the diverse world of geriatric medical problems.
 Students will interact with experienced geriatricians and patients during teaching rounds and at local senior care facilities.
 Remember - everyone gets old one day, make your parents happy by learning a little about geriatric medicine!